 1) Warm Home Discount

 This gives qualifying households £150 towards your energy costs.
-The scheme is changing again in winter 25/26 and the following groups will qualify:
+The scheme changed for winter 25/26 and you qualified if you:

 2) Winter Fuel Payment

-This is also changing again for winter 25/26.
-All pensioners will now receive the winter fuel payment again but anyone with an income of over £35,000 will have it clawed back through the tax system (this is an individual income not a household one).
-See here for more information on the changes for winter 25/26.
+This has also changed for winter 25/26.
+All pensioners should have received the winter fuel payment again but anyone with an income of over £35,000 will have it clawed back through the tax system (this is an individual income not a household one).
+See here for more information on the changes made for winter 25/26.

-This is money given by the government to local Councils to allocate to households for essentials such as energy costs or food.
-Round 7 runs from April 25 to 31st March 26 – check with your own local Council to see how they are distributing the funds.
+This replaces the Household Support Fund that ended on 31st March 2026.
+It is money given by the government to local Councils to allocate to households for essentials such as energy costs or food.
+As a result of current high oil prices, the government has also awarded extra support to help those who heat their homes with oil.
+Check with your own local Council to see how they are distributing the funds.

 4) Priority Services Register